2006 South Carolina elections: Superintendent of education

-The Superintendent race was one of the more high-profile and competitive races.
+The superintendent race was one of the more high-profile and competitive races.
 The incumbent, Inez Tenenbaum, opted not to run for re-election after her defeat in the 2004 Senate election against Jim Demint.
 Republican Karen Floyd declared her candidacy early and posted strong fundraising numbers, avoiding a run-off in her primary against three opponents.
 The Democrat, college president Jim Rex, also showed himself to be an apt fundraiser, and gained the financial support of large segments of the education community.
-Rex eventually won the general election in a close election that was decided after a month-long recount.
+Rex eventually won, and Floyd conceded, in a close election that was decided after a recount.
+As of 2026, this is the last time Democrats won a statewide election in South Carolina.